MaryMbugua/Tusome/README.md

 # TUSOME

- A children's books application that  displays bbos mostly illustrated books for children under 10 to read.
+ A children's books application that  displays various books mostly illustrated books for children under 10 to read.

 ## Getting Started
 * Clone this repository to your local computer and activate the virtual environment by entering  ```source              virtual/bin/activate``` from the terminal.